matthew-valenti/jompx-org/docs/setup.md

 ## Thoughts:
 Explain constructs and levels where Jompx is very high level constructs.
+Developer time is the highest cost line item of a typical project.
 Do not create dependent stacks on the AppSync stack.
 It's good practice to be able to destroy and re-create the AppSync stack if necessary (without having to destroy every stack that happens to call a GraphQL endpoint).
 Clear separation between AWS and Jompx including errors.